Astronomy Essentials

 With the eye, binoculars, or with a backyard telescope, the Andromeda galaxy won’t look like the images from famous telescopes and observatories.
 But it will be beautiful.
 It’ll take your breath away.

-Bottom line: Neighboring Andromeda galaxy – the nearest large spiral galaxy to our Milky Way – is visible on dark, moonless evenings from now until the beginning of northern spring.
+Bottom line: Our neighboring Andromeda galaxy – the nearest large spiral galaxy to the Milky Way – is visible on dark, moonless evenings from now until the beginning of northern spring.
 Here are two ways to find it.

 Posted